 Information Storage Beyond 24 Hours: Also, the information only stays for the past 24 hours.
 You will not be able to see tracking data beyond a 24-hour period.

-There are several competitors for the Whistle 3.
+There are several competitors for the Whistle 3 Pet Tracker.

 First, you have the Paw Tracker, which uses GPS satellites to track your pet’s location.
 It also relies on cellular towers to send location data back to your cell phone.
 Like the Whistle 3, you need to pay $10 per month for the Paw Tracker cellular service.
 However, the Paw Tracker offers lower rates if you pay for a yearly subscription and if you want to track more than one pet.
 The more pets you have, the more affordable the monthly fee becomes.
 For instance, you only need to pay $9 each for two pets, and only $7 each for more than seven pets.

-Other pet trackers you can check out include the Gibi Pet GPS tracker, which sells for $99.99, and the Pod 3 GPS Tracker, which is great for those who want to splurge.
-The Pod 3 tracker sells for $129.
+Other pet trackers you can check out include the Gibi Pet GPS tracker, and the Pod 3 GPS Tracker, which is great for those who want to splurge.
+The Pod 3 tracker sells on Amazon.

-You can also go with smart dog collars, which is great for those who worry about attachable pet trackers potentially falling off.
-One is the Link AKC smart dog collar, which not only locates your pets via GPS, but also keeps a log of vet records, sends temperature alerts, and does other functions.
+You can also go with smart dog activity monitor collars, which is great for those who worry about attachable pet trackers potentially falling off.
+One is the Link AKC smart dog collar, which not only locates your pets via GPS technology, but also keeps a log of vet records, sends temperature alerts, and does other functions.
 This smart collar allows you to learn more about your pets and it comes in two varieties, the LINK AKC Smart Collar Classic and the Link Sport.
-Both sell for $99.

 If your pet is prone to getting sick or if you want to diagnose what’s wrong with your pet, you can get Pet Pace.
 Pet Pace is not necessarily a pet tracker, but it does monitor your pet’s vital signs and other health metrics.
 It will then alert you if there are signs of health problems so that you can go to the vet to have it checked out.